 The commercial interests of existing and potential suppliers must be protected.
-Unless otherwise agreed, confidentiality of information provided by existing and prospective suppliers must be maintained at all times, particularly commercially sensitive material including but not limited to prices, discounts, rebates, profit, manufacturing and product information.
+Unless otherwise agreed, confidentiality of information provided by existing and prospective suppliers must always be maintained, particularly commercially sensitive material including but not limited to prices, discounts, rebates, profit, manufacturing and product information.